pryv/dev-site/source/guides/consent.md

 Let's keep things simple for now; thus, suffice to say that consent from the user will focus on "streams".
 If you wish to learn more about the **Pryv.io Data Model**, you can do so in this [tech guide](https://api.pryv.com/guides/data-modelling/) or [this video](https://www.youtube.com/watch?v=zl9RTf6JTps).

-With Pryv.io, we are aiming at implementing a way of collecting consent that is straightforward, transparent, and meets the very specific requirements of the regulation: *freely given, specific, informed and unambiguous*.
+With Pryv.io, we are aiming at implementing a way of collecting consent that is straightforward, transparent, and meets the very specific requirements of the regulation: *freely given, specific, informed and unambiguous* ([Article 4](https://gdpr.eu/article-4-definitions/) of the GDPR).

 Below are the step-by-step instructions on how to request consent from your user: